MsJamesM/Daily-Scheduler/README.md

 ## Credits

-There were no other contributors to this project and no third-party material was used outside the material provided by Denver University's Coding Boot Camp (in partnership with edX).
+There were no other contributors to this project outside the material provided by Denver University's Coding Boot Camp (in partnership with edX).
+Custom fonts ("Abril Fatface" and "Yellowtail") for this project can be found at https://fonts.google.com.

 ## License